Alexander

 end of pulse generation circuit, two pulse signal output ends of

-signal input ends of its discharge circuit, the voltage signal
+control signal input ends of its discharge circuit, the voltage

-input end of said discharge circuit is connected with voltage
+signal input end of said discharge circuit is connected with

-signal output end of its boost up circuit, two electrode plates of
+voltage signal output end of its boost up circuit, two electrode

-discharge signal output end of discharge circuit and power supply,
+with discharge signal output end of discharge circuit and power

-and its treatment chamber is a sealed rectangular space, two
+supply, and its treatment chamber is a sealed rectangular space,

-electrode plates of sterilization condenser are respectively fixed
+two electrode plates of sterilization condenser are respectively

-on two large-area opposite inner walls of said treatment chamber
+fixed on two large-area opposite inner walls of said treatment

-interior, and on a side wall of said treatment chamber a material
+chamber interior, and on a side wall of said treatment chamber a

-inlet is opened.
-It can be used in the field of liquor food
+material inlet is opened.
+It can be used in the field of liquor

 [0024] U.S. Pat.
 No. 5,690,978 discloses a pulsed electric field